 Employee retention: Once you hire them, how to keep them | CFIB

-The costs of hiring, orientation and training can pile up.
-Having to fill the same position twice or more in a year can be very frustrating and significantly impact productivity, team morale and the bottom line.
+Employee retention is crucial for the long-term success of any business.
+The costs of hiring, orientation and training can pile up, and having to fill the same position multiple times can be frustrating, significantly impacting productivity, team morale and your bottom line.

 While offering more money in the form of wages and benefits may be a good incentive, many business owners – especially new start-ups – may not have it to give.
-While money is important, there are other things employees value.
-Given the right mix of employee-centred incentives, many will choose to stay.
+Although money is important, there are other things employees value; given the right mix of employee-centred incentives, many will choose to stay.

 What are some employment retention strategies?
-We’ll break them down into money issues and non-monetary incentives:
+We’ll break them down into money and non-monetary incentives:

-- Regular review of salary especially in entry-level positions, connected to small increases for a job well done often is appreciated more than a higher starting wage that seems arbitrary
+- Regular review of salary, especially in entry-level positions, connected to small increases for a job well done is often valued more than a higher starting wage that seems arbitrary.

-- Retention bonus where linked to a defined business goal may help retention; a bonus not clearly defined is not likely to make the difference in retaining an unhappy employee
+- Retention bonus that is linked to a defined business goal may help retention; a bonus not clearly defined is not likely to make the difference in retaining an unhappy employee.